sml-cut/deepsignnet_v1/README.md

 The prototype is developed using the Django web framework under the Docker Operating system virtualization for efficient continuous development andintegration.
 The machine learning counterpart of the system architecture is developed under the TensorFlow library with GPU computational resources used for optimized inference speed.

+# Acknowledgments
+This research was partially supported by the Research Promotion Foundation of Cyprus, through the grant: INTERNATIONAL/USA/0118/0037.